-The specifications for the 205 buses to be changed to add stanchions and grab rails, additional signs to denote destinations, and lighting of stepwells; and to reserve three longitudinal seats behind the driver for the elderly and handicapped;

-- (2) A program to designate the three seats behind the driver as reserved on all present MTA buses; - (3) Maryland DOT to apply to UMTA for ten special buses that will take wheelchairs and fund a study to determine how to use these buses; - (4) Maryland DOT and U.S. DOT to expedite these grants.
+- (1) The specifications for the 205 buses to be changed to add stanchions and grab rails, additional signs to denote destinations, and lighting of stepwells; and to reserve three longitudinal seats behind the driver for the elderly and handicapped; - (2) A program to designate the three seats behind the driver as reserved on all present MTA buses; - (3) Maryland DOT to apply to UMTA for ten special buses that will take wheelchairs and fund a study to determine hcw to use these buses; - (4) Maryland DOT and U.S. DOT to expedite these grants.

 The proposed rules and regulations governing the planning and design of mass transportation facilities and services to assure the availability to elderly and handicapped were announced by the Urban Mass Transportation Administration (UMTA) in the Federal Register of February 26, 1975, Volume 40, Number 39.
-At this writing, the comments on the proposed rules gathered during the public comment period which ended April 30, 1975 are being evaluated by UMTA.
-Final rules and regulations are expected to be published in early 1976.
+At this writing, the comments on the proposed rules gathered during the public comment period which ended April 30, 1975, are being evaluated by UMTA.
+Final rules and regulations are expected to be published either in October or November 1975.

-The proposed rules and regulations published in the Federal Register, including the following:
+The proposed rules and regulations as explained in the paper, "Elderly and Handicapped Transportation Services - Codification of Requirements", published in the Federal Register, include the following:

-- (1) Planning The purpose of the planning requirement is to ensure that careful thought and study is given to the issue at the local level.
-"Effective October 1, 1976, the fiveyear transportation improvement programs and plans must include an element designed to analyze and meet the transportation needs of elderly and handicapped persons." - (2) Capital Assistance "Prior to October 1, 1976, each capital grant application must incorporate assurances that the planning is under development and the other requirements of this part are being met.
-After October 1, 1976, the capital grant application must either incorporate specific requests for funding parts of the program or must indicate when such requests will be forthcoming." - (3) Fixed Facilities After the effective date of these regulations it will be required that stations, terminals, buildings, or other facilities designed, constructed or altered be controlled by the minimum standards contained in the "American Standard Specifications for Making Buildings and Facilities Accessible to, and Usable by the Physically Handicapped."
+- (1) Planning the purpose of the planning requirement is to ensure that careful thought and study is given to the issue at the local level.
+"Effective October 1, 1976, the fiveyear transportation improvement programs and plans must include an element designed to analyze and meet the transportation needs of elderly and handicapped persons." - (2) Capital assistance "Prior to October 1, 1976, each capital grant application must incorporate assurances that the planning is under development and the other requirements of this part are being met.
+After October 1, 1976, the capital grant application must either incorporate specific requests for funding parts of the program or must indicate when such requests will be forthcoming." - (3) Fixed facilities after the effective date of these regulations it will be required that stations, terminals, buildings, or other facilities designed, constructed or altered be controlled by the minimum standards contained in the "American Standard Specifications for Making Buildings and Facilities Accessible to, and Usable by the Physically Handicapped".
 In addition UMTA is proposing standards with respect to features that are unique to transit facilities. - (4) Transit Vehicles "All transit vehicles purchased with funds from grants made after the effective date of these regulations will be required to have padded interior handrails and stanchions, slip-resistant floor surfaces, priority seating arrangements, improved interior lighting, vehicle destination signs that are designed and located for maximum visibility, public address systems, barrier-free fare collection arrangements, improved door control mechanisms and an additional retractable lower step to minimize passenger difficulty in entering the vehicle."